-The Law "On protection of Personal data" approved by the Decision of the Council of Ministers no. 9887, dated 10.03.2008 determines the rules for the legal protection and processing of personal data.
-According to Article 6, the processing of the personal data is conducted by the official authorities defined by law.
+Law "On protection of Personal data", no. 9887, dated 10.03.2008, determines the rules for the legal protection and processing of personal data.
+According to Article 6, the processing of personal data is conducted by the official authorities defined by law.
 In Article 27, point 1 and "3" it reads: - "1.
 The controller or the processor shall take appropriate organizational and technical measures in order to protect personal data from unlawful or accidental destruction, accidental loss, from access or disclosure to unauthorized persons, especially when the processing of data takes place in a network, as well as from any other unlawful form of processing.....3.
 The documented data may not be used for other purposes incompatible with the purpose of collection.
 Acquaintance with or processing of the data registered in files for a purpose other than the right to enter the data shall be prohibited.
 This rule shall not apply when the data are used with the purpose of prevention or prosecution of a criminal offence."

 THB victims are entitled to receive free legal counselling and legal representation in the court.
-Albanian Law no. 143/2013 for Changes of the Law on Legal Aid guarantees legal assistance for different categories of persons who need this service, including victims of trafficking.
+Law no. 143/2013 "On legal aid" has expanded the categories of persons entitled to legal aid in these cases: (a) the person enrols in social protection programs or is eligible for them; (b) is a victim of domestic violence or a victim of human trafficking or victims of court cases related to these.
 The law introduces possible exemptions from judicial fees for victims of trafficking and domestic violence, and establishes local legal aid offices.

-Article 4 of the Law provides the possibility for a victim of domestic violence or a victim of human trafficking to receive free legal assistance in case this person is involved in social protection programmes.
 The legal assistance is provided by authorized state lawyers.
 The primary legal assistance provides information to the victim on the legal system in Albania and the rights that the person has.
 The secondary legal assistance consists of counselling services, representation and legal protection during penal, civil and administrative proceedings.